 If you're handling the wallets before buying, remember that full-grain leather feels, well, leathery.
 It has more texture and shows visible imperfections and richer color.
 Corrected leather feels plasticky and overly smooth, and has flatter color.

-Amazon alone features numerous options in this price range from tons of recognizable clothing and accessories brands like Nautica, Tommy Hilfiger, Fossil, Steve Madden, Kenneth Cole, Timberland, Dockers, Joseph Abboud, Original Penguin, and Columbia.
-Quality and durability will not be great in this range, but that might not matter much for an item that is out of sight and being sat on most of the time.
+Amazon alone features numerous options in this price range from tons of recognizable clothing and accessories brands, like Nautica, Tommy Hilfiger, Timberland, Dockers, and Columbia.
+Quality and durability will not be great in this range, but that might not matter much for an item that is being sat on most of the time.

 $20 to $50

 This is the price range where you'll find some brands that are specifically focused on wallets.
-If bulk is you main concern, consider Allett, which calls itself "the original thin wallet."
-At 3.75" x 5.25", Allett's signature billfold, the Classic Leather Original Wallet ($34.95) has enough space for two credit cards side-by-side, but might be a little bulky.
-Their Classic Leather Sport Wallet ($24.95) has more typical dimensions (3.25" x 3.75"), and all of the wallets are just a quarter inch thick.
+If bulk is your main concern, consider Allett, which calls itself the originator of "the World's Thinnest Wallet."
+Allett's signature billfold, the Slim Leather Original Wallet (around $40), has four slots for up to 24 credit cards.
+Their Slim Leather Sport Wallet goes for around $30; both of these wallets are just a quarter inch thick.

 $50 to $100

-In this range, Bellroy is a popular option with high quality leather and super slim profiles.
-What's more, their products come in a number of bright natural dyes like blue, burnt orange, and grey, in addition to more traditional black and brown.
-Both their High Line and Low Down billfolds ($79.95 each) can fit flat bills and two to 10 cards.
-Their Slim Sleeve (also $79.95) is the smallest of these options, but requires folding up your bills.
-While they don't have Saddleback's 100-year warranty, they will cover you for 3 years.
+Bellroy is another popular option in this range, with high-quality leather and super slim profiles.
+What's more, their products come in a number of bright natural dyes like blue, burnt orange, and green, in addition to more traditional black and brown.
+Both their High Line and Low Down billfolds (around $80 each) can fit flat bills and two to 10 cards.
+Their Slim Sleeve (also around $80) is the smallest of these options, but requires folding up your bills.
+While they don't have Saddleback's 100-year warranty, they will cover you for three years.

 More than $100